Are you Facing Allegations of a Sex Offense? Work with a Board Certified Criminal Defense Lawyer

 He subsequently gained invaluable trial experience while serving with the Public Defender's Office in both Mohave and Maricopa County, and the past several years in private practice.
 Mr. Buckallew continuously broadens his knowledge in the complex and ever changing practice of criminal law and is an active member in several criminal defense organizations, including The National Association of Criminal Defense Lawyers (NADCL), Arizona Attorneys for Criminal Justice (AACJ), and The American Civil Liberties Union (ACLU).
 The Firm will work diligently to defend you against the serious charges you are facing and help you navigate through our often-complicated criminal justice system.

-If you are facing any type of sex-related offense, contact a Tempe criminal defense lawyer today for a free evaluation of your case.
+If you are facing any type of sex-related offense, contact a Phoenix criminal defense lawyer today for a free evaluation of your case.